-New Mexico meets this goal in part.
-Although the state is commended for using a constant benefit multiplier, it should consider increasing its retirement age to align with Social Security and no longer basing eligibility on years of service.
-These changes would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.
+North Dakota meets this goal in part.
+Although the state is commended for using a constant benefit multiplier, it should consider no longer basing retirement eligibility on years of service.
+This change would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.